javascript-tutorial/en.javascript.info/1-js/11-async/02-promise-basics/article.md

 It's not exactly an alias though.
 There are several important differences:

 1. A `finally` handler has no arguments.
 In `finally` we don't know whether the promise is successful or not.
-We shouldn't need to know it, as our task is usually to perform "general" finalizing procedures.
+That's all right, as our task is usually to perform "general" finalizing procedures.
 2. Finally passes through results and errors to the next handler.

     For instance, here the result is passed through `finally` to `then`: